surveyjs/survey-pdf/docs/Options-in-Constructor.md

 The [textFieldRenderAs](https://github.com/surveyjs/survey-pdf/blob/master/src/doc_controller.ts#L47) option is only **in effect** for questions used **in read-only mode** due to one of the following settings:
- - a survey's [mode](https://surveyjs.io/Documentation/Library/?id=surveymodel#mode) property is set to 'display' (in a survey JSON definition),
+ - a survey's [mode](https://surveyjs.io/Documentation/Library/?id=surveymodel#mode) property is set to 'display' (in a survey JSON schema),
  - a page's [readOnly](https://surveyjs.io/Documentation/Library/?id=pagemodel#readOnly) property is set to true,
  - a panel's [readOnly](https://surveyjs.io/Documentation/Library/?id=panelmodel#readOnly) property is set to true,
  - a question's [readOnly](https://surveyjs.io/Documentation/Library?id=Question#readOnly) property is set to true,